Photographer/Designer Keith R. Stevenson sits down with ENX2 Social Media Manager Logan Godfrey for an in-depth discussion on social media marketing.

 Keith: No bueno.
 Yep.
 Yep, I agree.

 Logan: But with that said, operating with those apps or platforms.
 I operate in both the paid social aspect, the paid social advertising aspect of social media, and the organic side.
 So I’m creating the content that goes on each social media page – Twitter, LinkedIn, Instagram — but at the same time, running behind the scenes, ads that drive people to the social media page, to a website, to a certain call of action.
 So, not to bounce away from your question, but we do a lot of different things for a lot of different clients and a lot of different ways.
-So very well-rounded aspect.
+So a very well-rounded aspect.

 Keith: Right, so there is more than the just playing on social media and posting things to say.
 There’s a lot of stuff that you don’t even see.